BioSS Courses

 This course introduces participants to the use of R on Windows systems.
 The basics of how to install R, write simple scripts, read and manipulate data, create graphics, do statistical analyses and very basic programming are covered.
 Practicals form an important part of the course.
 No previous experience with R is assumed.

-These two day courses introduce the important ideas in statistics and data analysis.
-It assumed that participants have no previous knowledge of statistics, or have not used it for a long time.
+This two day course introduces the important ideas in statistics and data analysis.
+It assumes that participants have no previous knowledge of statistics and data analysis, or have not used them for some time, or need a reminder of the basic ideas and interpretation.

 Emphasis is placed on exploratory methods for examining data prior to analysis, using graphs, tables and summary statistics.
 The course then progresses to cover the elementary aspects of estimation and testing, including